 - Transactions completed over the Internet should be handled carefully.
 Do not assume your communication is private.
 Ensure transmittal of any personal information is protected by encryption.
 Check with creditors, merchants, network providers, etc., to find out what they're doing to ensure your privacy.

 - If you notice a decrease in mail to any one in your household or do not receive anticipated statements, contact the post office and/or your creditor to verify the address they show on your account.
 Account takeovers are usually accomplished by changing the address on an individual and then requesting new plastic cards.

 - When you go on vacation, ask the post office to place a hold on your mail until you return.

-- Do not have your Social Security numbers or driver's license number printed on your checks.
+- Do not have your Social Security number or driver's license number printed on your checks.

 - Compliment merchants and clerks who hold your card and verify your signature.
 Confront clerks who do not verify your signature as required by both VISA and MasterCard.

 Most of all, be careful and use common sense when using your credit and debit cards on the Internet.